bde-isima/bde.isima.fr/README.md

 - `docs/` contains the preliminary UI/UX and architecture designs
 - `mail/` contains the mailing code logic
 - `public/` contains all the static files and assets
+- `release/` contains all the instructions to setup the production environment

 # 📙 Essential commands